 Bronchoscopic culture is a laboratory exam to check a piece of tissue or fluid from the lungs for infection-causing organisms.

-The sample is sent to a laboratory, and placed in a special dish (culture media) that allows bacteria, fungi, mycobacteria, or viruses to grow.
-The sample is placed under a microscope and examined daily for the presence of bacteria or other infection-causing organisms.
+The sample is sent to a laboratory.
+There, it is placed in a special dish (culture).
+It is then watched to see if bacteria or other disease-causing organisms grow.
 Treatment is based on the results of the culture.

 No organisms are seen on the culture.